kowasaur/KOI-N/README.md

 - Might have to make `addTransaction.js` make empty values NULL instead of ''
 - Make clear button that removes all input values
 - Maybe make `check()` wait for `typeChange()` to run so that it's accurate
-- Fiat value not required if date input
-- For deposits/withdrawls, make fiat value the same as amount

 ### Transactions
 - Ability to export transactions and portfolio as sheets? (csv?)